Missed miscarriage: how to tell if you’re having one

 What are the first signs of a missed miscarriage?

-Missed miscarriage often goes unnoticed because of a lack of symptoms.
+Missed miscarriage often goes unnoticed because of a lack of symptoms—this type of miscarriage doesn’t usually look like anything in terms of symptoms or bleeding that you could observe.
 This means that the first signs of a missed miscarriage are usually discovered during the first pregnancy scan.

 How is a missed miscarriage diagnosed?